apache/incubator-xtable/website/docs/unity-catalog.md

 ```
 :::tip Note:
 Replace `s3://path/to/source/data` to `gs://path/to/source/data` if you have your source table in GCS.
+And replace with appropriate values for `sourceFormat`, and `tableName` fields.
 :::

-From your terminal under the cloned onetable directory, run the sync process using the below command.
+From your terminal under the cloned Onetable directory, run the sync process using the below command.

 ```shell md title="shell"
 java -jar utilities/target/utilities-0.1.0-SNAPSHOT-bundled.jar -datasetConfig my_config.yaml